DoD Disability Retired Pay

 Benefit Fact Sheet

-Army National Guard Soldiers are entitled to Disability Retired Pay when deemed unfit due to a permanent disability incurred or aggravated in the line of duty while:
+Army National Guard Soldiers on drill status are entitled to Disability Retired Pay when deemed unfit due to a permanent disability incurred or aggravated in the line of duty while:

 The military disability retirement plan is a defined benefit plan that incorporates basic pay history and either the number of years of service (YOS) or severity of the disability.
-To qualify for disability retirement, the Soldier must be deemed unfit for military service and have a disability rating of at least 30 percent.
-The monthly retirement pay begins immediately after retirement and continues for the duration of the retired member’s lifetime..
+To qualify for disability retirement, the soldier must be deemed unfit for military service and have a disability rating of at least 30%.
+The monthly retirement pay begins immediately after retirement and continues for the duration of the retired member’s lifetime.
 A member deemed unfit with less than a 30 percent disability receives a Disability Severance payment.

 The basic retirement formula is: